annb-lab/annb-lab.github.io/_pages/opportunities.md

 </p>
 <h2>Commitments:</h2>
 <p>
-My lab is an open space and is committed to strengthening research excellence and society through equity, diversity and inclusion.
-Members of underrepresented groups are encouraged to reach out to Alex for opportunities.
+My lab is an open space, is accessible, and is committed to strengthening research excellence and society through equity, diversity and inclusion.
+We participate in active allyship and promote a culture of learning and understanding.
+Members of underrepresented groups, such as women in STEM, visible minorities, and LGBTQ, are encouraged to reach out to Alex for opportunities.
 </p>